 Back to: ACCOUNTING, TAX, & REPORTING

-Common Size Financial Statement Definition
+How is a Common Size Financial Statement Used?

 Note that most companies do not use the common size format to report their financial statements.
 Comparing two different companies in different economic sectors can be easier when using common size financial statements.
 Using percentages allows one to see changes in values over time.
 Managers can also use the data to come up with new operations strategies.
 Balance sheets, income statements, and cash flow statements are examples of common size financial statements.